-2.1.
-Organizational culture
+2.1 Organisational culture

-Organizational culture is a fundamental feature of all organizations and may be considered a critical resource in the achievement of organizational success [8].
-All organizations have a culture, an ambience, a way of doing things, and, as a result, a form of organizational behavior.
-This behavior distinguishes between and gives separate identities to companies, which may be very similar and competing in the same environment but have very different modus operandi.
-While definitions provide a useful focus, it is acknowledged that all such conceptual definitions contribute to the development of an accepted generic list of elements that need to be considered in any understanding of culture, including artifacts, language, norms of behavior and beliefs, values, and attitudes [9].
-A selection of definitions of organizational culture is presented in Table 1.
+Organisational culture is a fundamental feature of all organisations and may be considered a critical resource in the achievement of organisational success [8].
+All organisations have a culture, an ambience, a way of doing things and, as a result, a form of organisational behaviour.
+This behaviour distinguishes between and gives separate identities to companies, which may be very similar and competing in the same environment but have very different modus operandi.
+A selection of definitions of organisational culture is presented in Table 1.
+Whilst definitions provide a useful focus, it is acknowledged that all such conceptual definitions contribute to the development of an accepted generic list of elements that need to be considered in any understanding of culture, including artefacts, language, norms of behaviour and beliefs, values, and attitudes [9].